 HealtheX is open to graduate students currently enrolled at the University of Auckland.
 The research presented must be original and health-related research with demonstratable translational value to human health.

 Additionally, a few exceptions apply as listed below:

 - Undergraduate students may present original research conducted during a research component of their degree (e.g. 5th year Optometry, 4th year Pharmacy) or a summer scholarship programme.

-- Honours and Masters students who are no longer enrolled but have completed their degree in the same calendar year, i.e. 2020.
+- Honours, and Masters students who are no longer enrolled but have completed their degree in the same calendar year, i.e. 2021.

 Students may only enter HealtheX as individuals.
 For students who are working in a group project (e.g. 5th Year Optometry students), only one person must be elected to represent the group.
 The abstract must be submitted by the nominated presenter.

-- 3-Minute Elevator Pitch: You will have three minutes to summarise your project and its significance with the help of one powerpoint slide with no animations, videos or transitions.
+- 3-Minute Elevator Pitch: Presenters are to prepare a succinct, 3-minute presentation that summarises your project and its significance with the help of one PowerPoint slide with no animations, videos or transitions.

 Prizes will be awarded for first, second and third place for each category, with doctoral and non-doctoral students competing separately for the oral presentations.
 For more information on prizes, please click here.

 You are able to submit your abstract as your first-choice presentation category.
 In the application form, you can then select a second choice category or select “1st Choice Only”.
 HealtheX has historically catered to all first- and second- choice presentation mediums without fail.

 The HealtheX board will aim to ensure all first- and second- choices are met but reserves the right to allocate presenters to other presentation mediums if the distribution and number of abstract submissions drastically differs from expectations.
 This is due to the administrative and logistical confines of organizing the day.